hams71/Airflow_dbt/README.md

 ### Overview

-- The purpose of doing this was to learn how the **Tranformations** step can be made easy using data build tool (dbt).
+- The purpose of doing this was to learn how the **Tranformations** step can be made easy using data build tool (dbt) and to use airflow to orchestrate.
 - Check what different functionalities does dbt support that can save development time.
 - Snowflake was used as a warehouse.
 Free 30 day trail when you sign up.